 Weaker balance sheets during the pandemic are also thought to have enlarged the trade finance gap, while regulations designed to curb money laundering and fraud continue to pose obstacles to servicing trade finance needs, the survey found (figure 2).

-“But even though over two thirds of the industry’s client base are SMEs, there are still so many SMEs underserved either due to the fact that factoring is not well known, the legal and regulatory infrastructure is not properly in place, nor is there the confident bestowed to investors to inject capital to SMEs under such a controlled mechanism like factoring.”
-Mulroy commented.
+“But even though over two thirds of the industry’s client base are SMEs, there are still so many SMEs under-served, either due to the fact that factoring is not well known, or due to the legal and regulatory infrastructure not being properly in place.”

 “There is clearly a major risk that shortages of trade credit will place a significant drag on any post-pandemic recovery, further exacerbating supply chain disruptions that are already stoking inflationary pressures in many economies,” said Wilson.